rOpenSpain/CatastRo/README.md

 print(reference)
 ```

-It can be requested to get all the cadastral references in a square of 50 meters side centered in the coordinates (lat,lon) throught the function `near_rc`.
+It can be requested to get all the cadastral references in a square of 50-meters side centered in the coordinates (lat,lon) throught the function `near_rc()`.

 ```
 references <- near_rc(lat, lon, SRS)